 2. Content helps increase interest and desire for your products and services

-To help increase the likelihood that your target audience will buy from you, we must guide them further along the customer decision making process with content that increases desirability for your products and a trusting relationship.
+To enhance the probability of your target audience making a purchase, it’s essential to guide them deeper into the customer decision-making process with content that amplifies their desire for your products and fosters a trusting relationship.

 Bottom of the marketing funnel

 3. Content increases trust resulting in new leads